-When it begins to rain, you’ll need to adjust your speed in connection with the deteriorating conditions.
-That’s best done by slowing down.
+When it begins to rain, you’ll need to adjust your speed to coincide with the deteriorating conditions – best achieved by slowing down.
 Also you’ll need to use your controls ever more smoothly when accelerating, making gear changes (shifting up or down) and braking.
-In wet conditions this is even more important than in normal riding conditions as the road surface is slippery – no matter how much grip you think you have.
-Further, you’ll need to heighten your traffic tactic senses to allow for more time to react to risks.
-Increase your space cushions and be more proactive about tire-track blocking positions from traffic in front and behind.
-You’re see less around you and have on average, less grip to the road which is all the more reason to slow down.
+In wet conditions this is more important as the road surface is slippery – no matter how much grip you think you have.
+Further, you’ll need to heighten your traffic senses to allow for more time to react to potential risks.
+Increase your space cushions and be more proactive about tire-track and blocking positions from traffic in front and behind.
+You’re see less around you and have less grip to the road which is all the more reason to slow down.
 These tactics will also allow drivers around you, more time to see you!

-Be prepared for vehicles to pass you more frequently than under normal conditions.
+Be prepared for vehicles to pass you more often than when riding under normal conditions.
 Because you’ve slowed to allow more time for reaction; increased your following distance and space cushions, vehicles won’t have the same strategy.
-And four-wheeled vehicles have huge windshields with excellent wipers so they’ve way better visibility.
+Furthermore, four-wheeled vehicles have huge windshields with excellent wipers resulting in far better visibility.
 And they don’t have to deal with the cooler temperatures to distract them.

-When vehicles overtake you, safeguard your lane position for most visibility.
+When vehicles overtake you, safeguard your lane position for your highest visibility.
 You can expect, depending on the rain conditions, a soaking by the sprays of water these vehicles carry with them and spin up from the road.
 But don’t worry, and don’t panic, it’s easily managed.
 These sprays are temporary so stay focused on the road ahead.
-In comes cases you’ll have but a short session of somewhat blurred visibility.
+In some cases you’ll have a short session of somewhat blurred visibility.
 Use the reflective lines along the highway to guide you if you experience a temporary wash out.